 Plan what you will say using these guidelines:

 Note: The above guidelines are for manageable social circumstances.
-If you are witness to an escalated abusive situation, please seek help and/or call 911 immediately.
+If you are witness to an escalated abusive situation, seek help and/or call 911 immediately.